These rules are designed to ensure Our Online Communities are a safe space for professional information exchange, discussion and knowledge sharing.

 4. Add content just once

-Please allow the moderators to share content to other networks if it is relevant to do so.
+Please allow us the facilitators of the website to share your content to other networks if it is relevant to do so.
+Please contact us at firstname.lastname@example.org if you want your content shared, we will assist you with this request.
+Thank you.

 5. Use workplace support first, where appropriate